 Garmin Design System

-I co-built Garmin’s first Design System for the web from the ground up and maintained it independently for several years.
+I built Garmin’s first Design System for consumer-facing web products from the ground up and owned, governed, and scaled it.
 I created, enhanced, and organized scalable, reusable components to support the top business priorities for Garmin.com from marketing and product managers.

 The Design System significantly reduced the resources required to design and develop each webpage from scratch, resulting in extreme cost-saving tactics to continually improve Garmin’s #1 source of revenue, Garmin.com.
 My work managing these reusable components greatly streamlined design and engineering processes and team efficiency, established consistent patterns across Garmin’s suite of web products, and ultimately delivered effective, engaging end user experience.